mrismanaziz/Reforestation/README.md

-## I got fired from a florist, apparently I took too many leaves.
+## Slept like a log last night … woke up in the fireplace.